 Reports

 We produce a report for most projects.
 Some are available to share now while others are still waiting on final permissions.
-We’ll keep adding to this page as more reports are approved.
+We’ll keep adding to this page as more reports are approved for public release.

 Since 2019, Point & Associates has supported the Champions Initiative as its evaluation partner co-designing a multi-year strategy, leading Social Return on Investment studies, and helping shape a model that’s as impactful as it is inspiring.